mage-ai/mage-ai/docs/contributing/charts/how_to_add.md

 Each variable can be of a certain type; array/list of strings, integers, etc.

-To help the user know how to set the variables properly, add the following information into the same file above:
+To help the user know how to set the variables properly, add the following information into the file `mage_ai/frontend/components/ChartBlock/constants.ts`:

 ```javascript
 export const VARIABLE_INFO_BY_CHART_TYPE = {